muratk3n/thirdwave/en/README.md

 # Tweets

-<blockquote class="twitter-tweet"><p lang="en" dir="ltr">“I want Australia and hydrogen technology to be synonymous around the world” – Scott Morrison at Star Scientific’s Berkeley Vale facility today.
-The time for our HERO® technology is now. <a href="https://t.co/KJAosZUZcw">pic.twitter.com/KJAosZUZcw</a></p>&mdash; Star_Scientific_Ltd (@StarScientific_) <a href="https://twitter.com/StarScientific_/status/1384758481203318784?ref_src=twsrc%5Etfw">April 21, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

----

-"@SkyNewsAust

-Australia has the potential to be a 'world leader' in clean hydrogen as the government invests $276 million in clean hydrogen projects"

----

-Australian Hydrogen Council

-@H2MobilityAus

-Investing a further $275.5m to develop 4 clean hydrogen hubs in regional Australia and implementing a clean H2 certification scheme is exactly the kind of action we need to build Australia’s #H2 industry.
-We welcome today's announcement from the Aus Gov.

----

-"@nytimes

-A proposed European soccer superleague collapsed as the project’s six Premier League clubs moved to withdraw from the plan"

----

-"Australia nixes two Belt and Road deals with China"

----

 "South Africa could tap into export potential of $100bn with new hydrogen valley..
 South Africa is set to exploit the vast hydrogen market with a new collaboration signed today (31st March) which aims